-The readings for the 29th Saturday, Tempus per Annum (C1)
+The Readings for Monday, 29th Week, Tempus per Annum (C1)